Documentary Wedding Photographers

 Documentary wedding photography, in its simplest form is the capturing of authentic wedding imagery without the photographer posing or directly controlling the scene in front of them.

 Whilst that may be the simplest definition there’s rather more to it than that.
-Documentary photography is a highly skilled and conceptual artform; great documentary images are not just reactive shots of something happening, they are as carefully composed and considered as any crafted portrait.
+Documentary photography is a highly skilled and conceptual artform; great documentary photographs are not just reactive shots of something happening, they are as carefully composed and considered as any crafted portrait.

 Now take a look at pretty much any wedding photographer’s website and you’ll probably see the words ‘documentary wedding photographer’ or ‘reportage wedding photographer’ on there when talking about their style (you can check out our article here to read more about the various different terms linked with documentary wedding photography).
 It’s true – when it comes to weddings we are all to at least some extent going to be shooting some unposed ‘documentary’ imagery.
 After all no-one’s going to stop you mid-way through your vows and ask you to strike a pose (or at least we hope they’re not!) and so I don’t think we could name one wedding photographer who doesn’t deliver at least some portion of reportage photographs.
 But to be considered a true documentary wedding photographer that desire to shoot unposed imagery shouldn’t come purely from necessity or be a bit-part to your overall portfolio.
 It should be born out of a true passion for the style and a creative eye for visually communicating your observations.